Learn what Oakley PRIZM lenses are, how they’re different and whether you need them in your sunglasses!

 Where to Buy Prizm Lenses?

-Looking for more information on Oakley Lenses?
-Check out member Cacatman’s guide to Oakley Lenses.
+Still looking for more information on Oakley Lenses?
+Check out our complete guide to Oakley Lenses and Tints.

 So will you be getting a pair of Prizm Sunglasses or Goggles?
 Or do you already have a pair?
-Let us know your thoughts in the comments below!
+Join the largest online Oakley community and let us know in the comments below!